Why Won’t my Word Document Save: 5 Quick Methods to use

 - Now select Virus & threat protection settings.

-- Scroll down until you reach Controlled folder access section.
-Click on Manage Controlled folder access option.
+- Scroll down until you reach the Controlled folder access section.
+Then, click on Manage Controlled folder access option.

-- Make sure that Controlled folder access feature is disabled.
+- Make sure that the Controlled folder access feature is disabled.

-According to users, sometimes this problem can occur due to your save location.
-According to users, Microsoft Word doesn’t work well with long file paths, and if you’re saving your document in a path that is between 180 and 255 characters long, you might encounter this issue.
+According to users, sometimes this problem can occur due to your saved location.
+For example, according to users, Microsoft Word doesn’t work well with long file paths, and if you’re saving your document in a path between 180 and 255 characters long, you might encounter this issue.

-It seems that Word has some issues with special characters such as apostrophes and similar, so be sure not to have them in the file path or in the file name.
-After making these changes, the problem should be completely resolved.
+Word seems to have some issues with memorable characters, such as apostrophes and similar ones, so be sure not to have them in the file path or the file name.
+After making these changes, the problem should be resolved entirely.

-- When Registry Editor opens, in the left pane navigate to the following key:
+- When Registry Editor opens, input this location in the search box:

 - Right-click the Data key and choose Export from the menu.

 - Select the desired location, enter backup as the File name and click the Save button.